PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 (b) not have been placed in abnormal conditions or used for an extraordinary purpose which was not drawn to the attention of the Supplier at the time of purchase; or

-18.3 All Softwood Goods are supplied pressure treated with a light green preservative to enhance the decorative style and protect the timber from insect infestation, fungal decay and rot.
+18.3 All Softwood Goods are supplied either pressure treated with a light green preservative or with a hand applied preservative to help enhance the decorative style and protect the timber from insect infestation, fungal decay and rot.
 The light green colour will fade as the timber is exposed to weather conditions.
 A stain can be applied to enhance lifespan and the products/Goods.
 As with all natural timber products/Goods they will be subject to movement and deterioration as they season.
 This may become evident with shakes, splits and warping.
 Timber is a natural product/Goods and these are not considered to be a fault or defect.
-The Company cannot cover against natural timber defects this includes, colour variations, knot content in timber, any level of deformation or shrinkage deemed to be normal by the Company.
+The Company cannot cover against natural timber defects this includes, colour variations, knot content in timber, any level of deformation or expansion/shrinkage deemed to be normal by the Company.
+The Company abides by the standard manufacturing tolerances, within the timber trade, of +/- 5mm.
 If timber is cut or drilled, it must be treated correctly and immediately with a suitable preservative by you.
 Any claim in this regard must be made in writing to the Supplier as soon as reasonably practical and in any event no later than 14 days after the damage first becomes apparent to the Customer, accompanied with evidence of proof of purchase acceptable to us.

 19.2 This guarantee only covers the cost of replacing the defective timber with identical or comparable timber.
 Consequential costs, howsoever arising, incurred as a result of replacing the products/Goods are excluded.
 If the Supplier complies with the terms of our Guarantee, we shall have no further liability to you in respect of such Goods.

-19.3 Some natural oils can discharge from the products/Goods which is a natural occurrence and generally hasn't presented a problem, however we have had a small number of instances where the oils have left stains on painted or rendered walls and tiled/paved terraces.
-It is not a long term problem - as the timber naturally weathers it stabilises and the residue stops discharging.
+19.3 Some natural oils and tannins can discharge from timber, this is a natural occurrence and depending on where the timber is installed, won't be visible, however we have had a small number of instances where the oils and tannins have left stains on painted or rendered walls and tiled/paved terraces.
+These natural stains can be cleaned using a suitable neutralising cleaner.
+This will not be a long term problem - as the timber naturally weathers, over a period of 12 - 24 months, it stabilises and the residue stops discharging.

 19.4 These conditions do not affect your statutory rights.